simao-eugenio/shypn/doc/README.md

-# Documentation
+# doc/

-This folder contains the main documentation files in Markdown format for the project.
+This folder contains documentation for the project.
+Use it for guides, architecture notes, API documentation, and other resources to help users and developers understand the project.